henouji/TUP_E-learning-Web-Development-/README.md

 Project of TUP students in Web programming

 This Repository shall serve as the Project of Group 5 in Web programming consisting of:
-Emmanuel Samaniego Nartea
+Emmanuel Samaniego Nartea,
-Jose Angelo David Boado
+Jose Angelo David Boado,
-Janine Brecia Ramirez
+Janine Brecia Ramirez,
-Joselle Santibañez
+Joselle Santibañez,
-Raizen Lee
+Raizen Lee,
-Raymund Christian Igmasin
+Raymund Christian Igmasin, and
 Throy Embudo